louiswillems/louiswillems.github.io/_posts/2018-10-23-Predicting price of red wines from SAQ.md

 <br>
 <br>
-In this post, we will build our content based model in the cloud.
-Train our model in the cloud will allow us to train on large amounts of data and without having to manage any infrastructure.
+In this post, we will build a regression model in roder to predict the price of red wine from data that we will get from the SAQ website (Société des alcools du Québec).
+For this, we will first extract the data from SAQ.com.
+After we get the data that we need, we will built our regressor model to predict the price of red wines.

-We will use Cloud ML Engine to train our content-based model DNN in TensorFlow.
+In order to do this, we will built a and we will organize our code into:
-In order to do this, we need to put our code into a Python package (i.e. add setup.py and __init__.py files) and we will organize our code into:
+* Extract the date from www.saq.com
-* model.py
+* Built our model.

-* task.py.
+You can also run the model directly in the browser with zero setup using Colab here.
 <br>
 <br>
 <br>